kernelci/tuxmake/README.md

 Optional.

-The `Documentation` directory may be built.
+The `Documentation` directory might be built.

 IN: